Mario Power Tennis: Development

 Nintendo collaborated with the Lawn Tennis Association in 2005 to promote Power Tennis in the United Kingdom.
 The promotion featured on-site sampling and official Nintendo branding at various tennis events such as Wimbledon.
 The LTA's ACE Magazine advertised Power Tennis and featured competitions offering the game as a prize.
 Nintendo also released an online questionnaire regarding players' habits and preferences in relation to tennis as a part of their Who Are You? campaign.

 Nintendo announced in 2008 that they would be re-releasing the title as part of their New Play Control! selection, which feature added Wii controls.
 The game can be controlled using the Wii Remote and optional Nunchuk attachment, allowing the player to trigger actions such as forehands and backhands by swinging the Remote like a tennis racket.
 It was released on January 15, 2009, in Japan and in March 2009 in other countries.
-It was later re-released in North America on June 10, 2012, along with Pikmin 2 as Nintendo Selects titles.
+This version of the game served as inspiration for the Swing Mode introduced in Mario Tennis Aces, which was created as an attempt to improve on its inaccurate motion controls.
+The developers acknowledged the flaws and limitations of the motion controls in this version by stating that they "couldn't really differentiate the shots" and ended up being "far from what [they] wanted", and called the new Swing Mode "revenge" for the attempt.